SovaNetwork/utxo-tracing/README.md

 - Optimized for fast processing of blockchain data
 - Hosts an HTTP API for validators
 - Proxies transaction signing requests to the configured signing service
+- Maintains a vector of watched Bitcoin addresses in memory used to filter incoming blocks

 ### storage
 - Stores UTXO data in SQLite or CSV (configurable)